confluentinc/ksql/docs/examples.md

 #### Configuring KSQL for Avro

-To use Avro in KSQL you must configure the schema registry's API endpoint via setting the `ksql.schema.registry.url` config variable in the KSQL configuration file that you use to start KSQL (default: `http://localhost:8081`).
+You must configure the API endpoint of Confluent Schema Registry by setting `ksql.schema.registry.url` (default: `http://localhost:8081`) in the KSQL configuration file that you use to start KSQL.
-You should not use `SET` to configure the registry endpoint.
+You *should not* use `SET` to configure the registry endpoint.

 #### Using Avro in KSQL